-Movements in the Transport Partnership's usable reserves are detailed in the Movement in Reserves Statement.
+Movements in the Transport Partnership's usable reserves are detailed in the Movement in Reserves Statement, the Partnership do not hold any usable reserves.

 9. Unusable Reserves

 Capital Adjustment Account

 The Capital Adjustment Account absorbs the timing differences arising from the different arrangements for accounting for the consumption of non-current assets and for financing the acquisition, construction or enhancement of those assets under statutory provisions.
 The Account is debited with the cost of acquisition, construction or enhancement as depreciation, impairment losses and amortisations are charged to the Comprehensive Income & Expenditure Statement.
 The Account is credited with the amounts set aside by the Partnership as finance for the costs of acquisition, construction and enhancement.